 Applications that are active even on the background (for example, music player) should track the sessions manually for the background process.

-Number of users that started the application at least once in the specified time period.
+Number of users that started the application at least once in the last 24 hours.

 The fatal error that caused the crash of the application.
 Errors that did not cause the end of the application should not be included.